ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "And what did she say?"

-"That you were gone into the army, and she was afraid had--not turned out well.
+"That you were gone into the army, and she was afraid had -- not turned out well.
 At such a distance as that, you know, things are strangely misrepresented."